JoKerDii/DS-FAS/docs/notes/questions2.md

 * **What is Adam optimizer?**

+  <u>An optimizer is a function or an algorithm that modifies the attributes of the neural network, such as weights and learning rate.</u>

   Adam is a combination of RMSProp and Momentum.
 It acts upon

   * The gradient component by using momentum, the exponential moving average of gradients (like in momentum)